osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Community Member

-The role representing a user in the community authorized to read any data shared in the community.
+The role authorized to read any data shared in the community.

 ## Data Steward